OneMIT Commencement Ceremony

 Participating degree candidates are eligible to receive up to four (4) guest tickets to the OneMIT Commencement Ceremony.

-You can claim your electronic tickets using the desktop or mobile version of the MIT Atlas app or atlas-apps.mit.edu.
+You will claim your electronic tickets using the desktop or mobile version of the MIT Atlas app or atlas-apps.mit.edu.
 See Tickets for instructions.

 ALUMNI PARADE